Marine Biology Internships: Work with Marine Life

 Most marine biology internships are open to:

-• Be physically fit for outdoor and marine fieldwork
+• Physical fitness for outdoor and marine environments

 Marine biology internships are ideal for undergraduates who want to turn theory into practice.